TheBB/SISO/README.rst

 for bug reports), ``--info`` (default), ``--user``, ``--warning`` and ``--error``.

-CICO will try to use rich formatted output by default.
+SISO will try to use rich formatted output by default.
 Switch this off with ``--no-rich``.